friesalafrancais/YTDL/README.md

 ## Installation

-- Download and unzip this repo.
+- Download and unzip this repo
 - Run this command from within the repo folder

    `pip install -r requirements.txt`